 Most dogs diagnosed with heart failure will require treatment for the rest of their lives.
 Treatment is tailored according to each patient's needs and many of the drugs and follow-up tests are relatively inexpensive and effective.

-Some drugs are more expensive but are more effective at improving quality of life and generally have fewer side effects.
+Some drugs are more expensive but are more effective at improving the quality of life and generally have fewer side effects.
 Your veterinarian will design a treatment plan that best meets your pet's unique needs.

 How much longer will my dog live?

 There are many factors that must be considered before that question can be answered.
 The results of the diagnostic tests are important and your pet's response to treatment is another indicator.
 If a favorable response does not occur within a few days, especially in more advanced cases, the prognosis is not good.
-However, most dogs that stabilize quickly will live a good quality of life that with treatment is extended for many months or a few years.
+However, most dogs that stabilize quickly will live a good quality of life that with treatment, is extended for many months or a few years.